yp717/personal-site-v2/content/projects/DesignRant/index.md

 tags: ['DesignRant', 'UX', 'Design']
 posttype: 'project'
 published: true
-description: DesignRant; the new home for short, sharp, user experience complaints
+description: DesignRant is a blog site made for the authors first.
+Some have called it the new home for short, sharp, user experience complaints for developers and designers alike.
 ---

 (DesignRant) [https://designrant.app] is about to be the home of "Short, sharp, user experience complaints".
 It's exactly what it sounds like: short - capped at 1000 word - rants about our experiences on the internet.
 The project was started by a close mentor and friend of mine called Sam Larsen Disney.
 As an aside, if you haven't already, you should absolutely check out his (website) [https://sld.codes], it's brilliant.